plantasia-space/plantasia.space-site/collections/_users/voyage.md

     `;
 }

-/**
- * Function to display tracks on the page using batch fetching with caching.
- * Consolidates action buttons into a single "More Options" button with a dropdown menu.
- * @param {Array<string>} trackIds - Array of track IDs owned by the user.
- */
 async function displayTracksBatch(trackIds) {
     console.log('Starting displayTracksBatch with IDs:', trackIds);
     const userId = localStorage.getItem('userId');
     const tracksListElement = document.getElementById('tracks-list');
     tracksListElement.innerHTML = ''; // Clear existing list